Should everyone who carries a gun have concealed carry insurance?

 Either way, no matter what kind of bad guy you may encounter, you carry a gun on you to defend yourself against one of them if that time ever comes.

-So, where does the insurance come into play?
-Same thing, just in case.
-In case of what?
-All of the above circumstances.
-The difference, is your gun helps you protect yourself or loved ones from the bad guy while he's attacking you, and the insurance protects you from the bad stuff that can happen afterwards.
+Your gun helps you protect yourself or loved ones from the bad guy while he's attacking you, and the insurance protects you from the bad stuff that can happen afterwards.

 Surviving the attack is clearly the priority.
 After that, much can go wrong.
 You get sued or charged with murder.
 It’s possible that what you said to the police after you defended yourself is being used against you in court.